StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Description**: Triple pound signs serve as a middle ground between double and quadruple pound signs.
 They are used when blocks or lines of code require some distinction but do not necessitate a completely new section.
 - **Usage**: Use triple pound signs where the code is different enough to warrant distinction but not significant enough to be placed in an entirely new section.
 - **Formatting**: Triple pound signs should be formatted to stand out from other comments.
 Below are the suggested formatting guidelines:
-    - **Section Naming**: Append `[ Section Name ]` after the quadruple pound signs.
+    - **Section Naming**: Append `[ Section Name ]` after the triple pound signs.
 The section name should describe the content or purpose of that section.
-    - **Filler Characters**: Place three `#` characters directly above and below the section name to provide clear visual separation.
+    - **Filler Characters**: Include a single blank line above and below the filler characters to separate the previous command(s), the triple pound sign comment, and the next command(s).
-    - **Spacing**: Include a single blank line above and below the filler characters, separating the previous command, the triple pound sign comment, and the next command.
+    - **Spacing**: Include a single blank line above and below the filler characters to separate the previous command(s), the triple pound sign comment, and the next command(s).
     - **Section Comments**: If necessary, add comments to describe the section's content or purpose, prefixed with three `#` characters.

 ///// details | Example